openservicebrokerapi/servicebroker/spec.md

 | 410 Gone | MUST be returned if the binding does not exist.
 The expected response body is `{}`. |

 Responses with any other status code will be interpreted as a failure and the binding will remain in the marketplace database.
-Service brokers can include a user-facing message in the `description` field; for details see [Service Broker Errors](#service-broker-errors).
+Service Brokers can include a user-facing message in the `description` field; for details see [Service Broker Errors](#service-broker-errors).